If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Q: Does The Extension Have Planning Permission?

-If the property has had any level of major work completed on it, such as an extension, check that proper planning permission was received (if necessary).
+We mentioned earlier that the best questions to ask the seller when buying a house will unearth potential issues and this one is crucial.
+Do not underestimate the problems that will follow if an extension has been built without planning permission.
+Essentially, If the property has had any level of major work completed on it, such as an extension, check that proper planning permission was received (if necessary).

 If not, you’ll need to ask your conveyancing solicitor about the cost of insurance.
 Structures without proper planning permission can be ordered to be taken down by the council.

-If planning permission was obtained, make sure the works also have a buildings regulation certificate so you know the works are up to the necessary standards for being safe and secure.
+If planning permission was obtained, make sure the works also have a buildings regulation certificate, so you know the works are up to the necessary standards for being safe and secure.

 Q: Are There Any Issues I Should Be Aware Of?

-Thankfully, such as issues are usually fairly easy to spot.
+Thankfully, such issues are usually fairly easy to spot.
 However, that doesn’t mean you should rely solely on your inspection capabilities.

 Ask the seller if there are any issues you need to be aware of.
 This will help cover your back as the seller is legally obliged to tell you the truth.